-Walks with performance of poems from Jude Rosen’s Reclamations collection (forthcoming) inspired by walks, voices and narratives of the Olympic zone and Lower Lea Valley, with a living history commentary on struggles over contested ownership and use of the land, the environment, employment and recreation on the marshes by leading urban activists and writers on Games Monitor website.
+Walks with performance of poems from Jude Rosen’s Reclamations collection (forthcoming) inspired by voices and narratives of the Olympic zone and Lower Lea Valley, with a living history commentary on struggles over contested ownership and use of the land, the environment, work and recreation on the marshes by leading urban activists and writers on Games Monitor website.

-The walks last for two and a half hours including a half-hour tea break and take place roughly once a fortnight from April to October.
+The walks last for two and a half hours including a half-hour tea break and take place roughly once a fortnight from April 30 to October 29 .
 They cost £7/£4 concession with free tickets for those without income, and a pamphlet with maps, documents and some of the poems is available for £3.

 Apologies for unavoidable cancellation of walk Sunday October 1st to Hackney Wick.
 Please come on final two walks:

 2.00 Sunday October 29th Leyton Marsh ‘Desire Paths versus Enclosure of Lea Marshes’.
 Meet Waterworks Centre, entrance to Essex Filter Beds, Lammas Rd., off Lea Bridge Rd.
 Check out video https://vimeo.com/197324168 Book at: https://www.eventbrite.co.uk/e/desire-paths-versus-enclosure-of-lea-marshes-tickets-35400379488